-My landscapes are full of rich layers incorporating elements of historical textiles, fabrics, buttons, paper and text giving a sense of human belonging and the passing of ages, encapsulating a quality of timelessness and celebrating the lives of those individuals now passed.
-Through my landscapes I aim to capture the weathered surface, so much a part of our landscape, crawling mists, angled rain, stiff westerly breezes and pale summer sunshine.
+Louise's landscapes are full of rich layers incorporating elements of historical textiles, fabrics, buttons, paper and text giving a sense of human belonging and the passing of ages, encapsulating a quality of timelessness and celebrating the lives of those individuals now passed.
+Through her landscapes Louise aims to capture the weathered surface, so much a part of our landscape, crawling mists, angled rain, stiff westerly breezes and pale summer sunshine.

-During my Masters Degree I stumbled across ‘Wabi Sabi’ and the ethos of ‘beauty in imperfection’.
-This really captures my inspirations and the work which I produce; I am influenced by tactile aged surfaces like peeling paint on walls and fabrics which are threadbare but laden with memories and stories to tell.
-I like to photograph and record elements of trace, things that indicate a remnant or mark of something previous, I feel that these recordings come through in the tactile surfaces which I create.
+During her Masters Degree Louise stumbled across ‘Wabi Sabi’ and the ethos of ‘beauty in imperfection’.
+This captured her inspirations and the work which she produces; Louise is influenced by tactile aged surfaces like peeling paint on walls and fabrics which are threadbare but laden with memories and stories to tell.
+Louise photographs and records elements of trace, things that indicate a remnant or mark of something previous, these recordings come through in the tactile surfaces which she creates.